peterhry/peterhrynkow.com/_posts/2017-11-25-should-we-design-for-handedness.md

 icon: 🔥
 ---

-Lately I’ve been thinking a lot about the ergonomics of mobile websites and I wanted to know if left-handed people have more difficulty using some sites.
+Lately I’ve been thinking a lot about the ergonomics of mobile websites and I was curious if left-handed people have more difficulty using them.
 If [80% of the world is right handed](https://www.scientificamerican.com/article/why-are-more-people-right/), do current mobile design patterns tend to favor right-handed users?

 After doing some research, I realized that I was asking the wrong question.
 Surprisingly, one [study](http://www.uxmatters.com/mt/archives/2013/02/how-do-users-really-hold-mobile-devices.php) found that people actually switch between their left and right hand depending on the task, their posture, and environment.
 In other words, **hand being used ≠ handedness**.